October 23rd, 2018 Written by a Staff Member of Hair Loss in Women

 2. Shampoo Only At The Scalp

-Our second tip for washing thinning hair is to only shampoo at the scalp.
 This is a very common mistake that most people are making.
 Your hair at the scalp is the youngest, and the oiliest, and requires more cleaning.
 The further away from your scalp, the older your hair is, the less oily, and the more likely it is to get damaged.
+Apply shampoo to the scalp, when you rinse this will actually wash the rest of your hair.

 3. Condition Only The Ends